 Studies and folders

 The Optimal Workshop suite allows researchers to conduct user research through the creation of multiple user studies.
 Studies can be placed into folders giving you the flexibility to organize them as you wish.
+You can also organize multiple studies at a time by bulk selecting the studies you want, then choosing an action from the top menu.

 The needs of every organization differs, but some common organizational schemes might be: